djalbat/occam-parsers/README.md

 ### Regular expressions

 These are probably best avoided in production grammars but are useful for illustrative purposes.
-Note that the regular expression for natural numbers finds its way both into the aforementioned grammar and the terminal symbols regular expression in the basic example.
-In the grammar the regular expression includes leading and trailing anchors:
+Note that the regular expression for natural numbers finds its way both into the BNF grammar and the terminal symbols regular expression in the basic example.
+In the BNF grammar the regular expression includes leading and trailing anchors:

     /^\d+$/

 Recall that the terminal symbols regular expression is also passed to the lexer, which will pick out matching content as individual tokens.
-Hence the anchors are matched, although they are not strictly needed.
+Hence the anchors in the BNF grammar's regular expression are matched although they are not strictly needed.

 ### Matching token types

 This can be done with a symbol that is identical to the token type in question.
-Recall that the [lexical part](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js) of the Florence grammar defines `unassigned` tokens.
-These are used in the production for labels in the BNF part:
+Recall that the [lexical grammar part](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js) of the Florence grammar defines `unassigned` tokens.
+These are used in the production for labels in the BNF grammar:

      label ::= unassigned